Study Finds Wide Variation in Graduation Rates for Students with Disabilities;

 We examined these two graduation rates in conjunction with the graduation policy comparison rating assigned to each state by NCEO.
 That analysis showed little correlation between the reported rates of students with disabilities graduating with a regular high school diploma (as defined above) and the rating of the states' policies.

-The analysis can be viewed below or downloaded here.
+The analysis can be downloaded here.
 (PDF, 2 pgs.)

 The NCEO report raises questions about the validity of the graduation rates being reported by many states.
 Some states with high graduation rates have graduation requirements vastly different and less rigorous than those for non-disabled students.